-The Taliban is bringing back its feared ministry of ‘vice and virtue’
+The Taliban is bringing back its feared ministry of ‘vice’ and ‘virtue’

 Following its return to power last month, the Taliban this week formed an interim government, announcing a slate of provisional ministers, all male and most from the Taliban’s old guard.
 Among them: a little known cleric called Mohamad Khalid, named to lead the restored department.

-A body under the previous government, the Ministry of Women’s Affairs, was not included at all on the list, apparently disbanded.
-Protesters across major cities this week the called on the militants to give women seats in government and to run the country with less repression than the last time around.
+A body under the previous government, the Ministry of Women’s Affairs, was not included at all, apparently having been disbanded.
+Protesters across major cities this week called on the militants to give women seats in government and to run the country with less repression than the last time around.

 In Kabul, some people expressed fears that the return of the ministry meant that the Taliban would not seek to change.

-“People have stopped listening to loud music in public … fearing the past experiences from when the Taliban last ruled,” said Gul, a Kabul resident who spoke on the condition that only his first name be used out of concern for his security.
+“People have stopped listening to loud music in public … fearing the past experiences from when the Taliban last ruled,” said Gul, a Kabul resident who only gave his first name due to safety concerns.
 “I personally didn’t see any forced prayers.
 But there is fear in everyone’s minds.”

-The United States, United Nations and European Union, among others, have called on the Taliban to respect the rights of all citizens.

-A Taliban spokesman did not respond to requests for comment on the vice and virtue ministry or its mandate.
-Separately on Wednesday, the Taliban’s Interior Ministry announced that all demonstrations would require “proper permission” from the Ministry of Justice and that protests were discouraged “for the time being.”
+A Taliban spokesman did not respond to requests for comment on the ministry or its mandate.
+On Wednesday, the Taliban’s Interior Ministry announced that protests were discouraged “for the time being.”

 Taliban forms acting government in Afghanistan, saying permanent leadership to be named soon, as protests grow